TsekNet/gomls/README.md

 ## Screenshots

-> [!TIP] See the /examples folder for sample output files
+> 💡 See the /examples folder for sample output files

 ### CSV output